carlosvsanluis/carlosvsanluis.github.io/README.txt

 This proect is originqlly by HTML5 UP html5up.net | @ajlkn

-Photos and sass actions were manipulated lightly for the sole purpose of trying different sliders in teh CSS.
+Photos and sass actions were manipulated lightly for the sole purpose of trying different sliders in tHE CSS.

-The scrolling backgrounds were all edited to match the original HTML bu man was that hard!
+The scrolling backgrounds were all edited to match the original HTML buTman was that hard!